budde377/consumo-test/README.md

 The hooks can be found in `/src/hooks` and currently only contains a single user-derfined hook: `useThrottled` which throttles state.

-Testing is done with Jest.
+Testing is done with Jest using `react-test-renderer`.

+The App is deployed on kubernetes as a Dockerfile using helm.
+This is build and deployed using the command `npm run buildanddeploy`.
+It is currently hosted at [http://app.consuno.budde377.io](https://app.consuno.budde377.io).

 ## Future works